fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Get-AzureRmResourceGroup.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmResourceGroup** cmdlet gets azure_2 resource groups in the current subscription.
+The **Get-AzureRmResourceGroup** cmdlet gets Azure resource groups in the current subscription.
 You can get all resource groups, or specify a resource group by name or by other properties.
 By default, this cmdlet gets all resource groups in the current subscription.

-For more information about azure_2 resources and azure_2 resource groups, see the New-AzureRmResourceGroup cmdlet.
+For more information about Azure resources and Azure resource groups, see the New-AzureRmResourceGroup cmdlet.

 ## EXAMPLES